moinwiki/moin/docs/intro/glossary.rst

       A templating engine used by moin.

    sqlalchemy
-      A SQL database abstraction library used by moin.
+      An SQL database abstraction library used by moin.

    sqlite
       An easy-to-use SQL database used by moin.